Aims for giving Homework

 Please check that your child records his/her homework neatly in the correct page and ticks each item of homework when completed.

-Information to parents are often folded and placed in the current day of the homework journal.
+Any hard copy of forms/information to parents is often folded and placed in the current day of the homework journal.
 Please check your child’s journal for such notes on a regular basis.

 Monitoring Homework by Teachers